 The Benefits of Connecting Youths and Seniors

+The more time young and old people spend together, the more both parties benefit.
 Children have a warm and infectious energy, which can help to bring so much joy to the elderly.
+In fact, research shows that connecting youths with seniors can help to boost confidence, increase communication, and improve memory.

+Children also benefit from intergenerational relationships.
+Some may not have grandparents of their own and spending time with the elderly amongst the community offers many advantages.
 Seniors can share their wisdom and help children to develop many of their academic skills.
 Furthermore, seniors are often very patient and make great listeners.
 They can give a child their full attention, which any parent or teacher knows isn’t always easy to do!

-Other benefits of connecting youths and seniors include:
+The benefits of connecting youths and seniors include:

-• A way to share family history and knowledge about the past
+A way to share family history and knowledge about the past

 • An opportunity for the elderly to learn about modern technology